jianlin1992/95702_Moss/README.md

 #####Execute moss.pl with the following parameters
 `./ moss [-l language] [-d] [-b basefile1] ... [-b basefilen] [-m #] [-c "string"] file1 file2 file3`

+>Example:
+>`./moss -l java -d –b base_directory/file1.java –b base_directory/file2.java –c “Project1” solutions_directory/*/*`

-If you can’t execute it, execute: `chmod 777 moss.pl` to grant permission.
+- If you can’t execute it, execute: `chmod 777 moss.pl` to grant permission.
-Please read the instructions in [moss.pl](Read_to_use/moss.pl) for more details
+- Please read the instructions in [moss.pl](Read_to_use/moss.pl) for more details

->For example:
-`./moss -l java -d –b base_directory/file1.java –b base_directory/file2.java –c “Project1” solutions_directory/*/*
-`

-#####2.
-Wait until the program provides a url for results.
-This might take a short while like one or two minutes.
+Wait until the program provides a url for results, which may take one or two minutes.

 ###Fetch Results from Moss
 Moss platform is deployed as an online service, we don’t have access directly to the system, but we can access the result given by Moss.